eventuallyconsultant/codegenr/README.md

 - if it's a `yaml` file, it's not that hard
 - if it's a `graphql` sdl file, it's lead to some structure changes

-If you look closely to the `openapi.yaml` file above, you can see that `$ref: "#/components/schemas/EmptyResponse"` refer to a specific path composed in 3 parts:
+If you look closely to the `openapi.yaml` file above, you can see that `$ref: "#/components/schemas/GetMeResponse"` refer to a specific path composed in 3 parts:

-- The `#` means in this document
+- The `#` part is reffering to the document (Example: `file.yaml#...` refer to the document `file.yaml` )
 - The `/components/schemas/` is the path in the file
-- The `EmptyResponse` is the object we're looking for, here is just a simple example with a description and a type.
+- The `GetMeResponse` is the object we're looking for, here is just a simple example with a property `username` which contains a description and a type.

 for more information : https://swagger.io/docs/specification/using-ref/